claytantor/xrpl-poc-python/docker/POSTGRES10.md

 ```

 ### Loading the base data into postgres
+1. Run the api container to load the base schema into the database.
+2. Run the load command to load the base data into the database.

 Note: we need to still work out the permissions on the pgdata dir so that the docker container can write to it.
 For now, we just set the permissions to 777.

 ```bash